Got questions? We've got answers

 GrapeTree utilizes direct deposit in order to prevent lost checks and to guarantee you receive payments on time.
 It also allows us to pay more frequently than other organizations.
 Therefore, a checking or savings account is required for direct deposit.

-Why do I have to submit a voided check or deposit slip?
+Why do I have to submit a voided check, direct deposit form, or bank letterhead?

 GrapeTree utilizes direct deposit for payroll.
-The voided check or deposit slip helps ensure funds are deposited into the correct bank account by allowing verification of the routing and account numbers.
+The voided check, direct deposit form, or bank letterhead helps ensure funds are deposited into the correct bank account by allowing verification of the routing and account numbers.
+GrapeTree does not accept deposit slips.

 How do I get paid?
 Will taxes be taken out?